intellectivelab/docs.intellectivelab.com/index.md

 **Configuration**

 - Create folder on the drive you shared to store Open Liberty & Unity configuration files, `C:\DockerUnity` for example
-- Place `server.xml` to this folder
+- [Download](link-to-server.zip) Unity and place `server.xml` to folder you created
 - Open Command Prompt or PowerShell in admin mode and navigate to this folder, running command `cd C:\DockerUnity\`
 - Run `docker login docker.devops.intellectivelab.com`